Dhyey181101/RustTrans/README.md

 If you use this work in your research, please cite:

   Quoc Hung Le, Yung Hsuan Teng, Krishna Prashant Patel, and Dhyey Samirbhai Shah.
-2024. *Conversational Agent for Code Translation to Rust*.
-1, 1 (December 2024), 8 pages.
+2024. *Conversational Agent for Code Translation to Rust*

 ---